emilybruner/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+Document Object Model

 2. What is an event?

+Events allow JavaScript to register different event handlers on elements in an HTML docuent.

 3. What is an event listener?

+An event listener is something that causes a reaction to fire when a specified action happens.

 4. Why would we convert a NodeList into an Array?

+To be able to use array methods on it

 5. What is a component?

+A reusable set of code

 ### Git Set up